 In the "Emerald Twilight" tie-in to The Death of Superman storyline, the destruction of Coast City by Mongul serves as the DEH for then-Green-Lantern Hal Jordan.
-He then goes on to cross the Moral Event Horizon pretty quickly.
+He then goes on to be possessed by Primal Fear entity Parallax and become a supervillain.
 Even after the city is eventually rebuilt, it's more or less a Ghost City as nobody wants to move there because of what happened.

 Then in Sinestro Corps War, Sinestro declares his intention to invoke this in Earth's population by razing Coast City again.
 But this time it's defied, as those who did live there, when warned of the coming danger, refused to evacuate and instead shined green lights out their windows in support of the Green Lanterns.
 This show of courage ended up having the exact opposite effect from what Sinestro wanted.